nylas-samples/java-read-calendars/README.md

 # java-read-calendars

-This sample will show you to read calendars using the Nylas Java SDK.
+This sample will show you to read your calendars Nylas Java SDK.

-## Setup

 ### System dependencies